Vimy/CustomTransitions/README.md

 # CustomTransitions

 Basic animated transition.
-In Objective-C. Most tutorials are in swift.
+Because most tutorials about this are in swift, I'm going to make one with objective-c.